 The places to visit while in Bharatpur are:

-Lohagarh Fort: Designed and conceived by Maharaja Suraj Mal, one of the most illustrious Rajput warriors and the founder of Bharatpur, the Lohagarh Fort stands tall till today.
-The massive structure, with its impregnable defences sustained itself despite the many British attacks on it.
+Designed and conceived by Maharaja Suraj Mal, one of the most illustrious Rajput warriors and the founder of Bharatpur, the Lohagarh Fort stands tall today.
+The massive structure, with its impregnable defences, sustained itself despite the many British attacks on it.
 The fort has three palaces within its premises, Mahal Khas, Kamra Palace and Old Palace.
-The architecture within the fort has bangaldar (curved roofs) and balconies, supported on heavy brackets, both characteristic of Jat royal architecture from the region.
+The architecture within the fort has Bangaldar (curved roofs) and balconies, supported on heavy brackets, both characteristic of Jat royal architecture from the region.

-Golbagh Palace: The residence of the former rulers of Bharatpur, is over a hundred years old.
-Its architectural style was inspired from many different sources including the pleasure palaces of the neighbouring Deeg, Art Nouveau salons in Europe and Mughal influences.
+The residence of the former rulers of Bharatpur is over a hundred years old.
+Its architectural style was inspired by many different sources including the pleasure palaces of the neighbouring Deeg, Art Nouveau salons in Europe and Mughal influences.
 Set in a Mughal Garden, the Golbagh Palace has many lotus arches, ornate balconies, canopies and delicate latticework screens.
 The palace has now been converted into a heritage hotel, which may not be comfortable to stay in but is worth a visit.